JnRmml/node_info_sec/README.md

-# Secure Real Time Multiplayer Game
+# Anonymous Message Board

-One solution to FCC information security Challenge about a multiplayer game.
+This is one solution for the Anonymous Message Board project.
+Instructions for completing the project yourself can be found at https://www.freecodecamp.org/learn/information-security/information-security-projects/anonymous-message-board

-Needs a bit more work though.
+What could be better: Test cases are not overloaded, can be more precise

-Build form the boilerplate for the Secure Real Time Multiplayer Game project.
-Instructions for building the project can be found at https://www.freecodecamp.org/learn/information-security/information-security-projects/secure-real-time-multiplayer-game
+MongoDB URI will be removed.
+Set up your own connection in sample.env.